Open Positions at Literary Arts

 Writers in the Schools Apprentice: WITS is offering paid apprenticeship opportunities for writers of color.
 Self-identified writers of color who do not currently have the experience necessary to be a lead teacher with Writers in the Schools and would like to gain that experience, please consider applying to our apprentice program.
 Applications are accepted on a rolling basis.
-Visit this page for more information about applying.
+Click here for more information about the position and application process.